BZoennchen/supercollider-book/chapters/composing/music-theory/6-analysis.md

 ## Nuvole Bianche

-Let us apply what we have learned by analysing the beginning of the famous piece *Nuvole Bianche* by *Ludovico Enaudi*.
+Let us apply what we have learned by analysing the beginning of the famous piece *Nuvole Bianche* by *Ludovico Einaudi*.

 From the signature of the piece we can see that there are 4 diminished accidentals.
 Using the [circle of fifths](sec-circle-of-fifths) we can deduce that this hints towards either **Ab** (Ab major) or **Fm** (F minor).